nicolaslopezj/atom-graphql-autocomplete/README.md

 }
 ```

-- For using a static file, add the `file path`:
+- For using a static file, add the `file path` (can be relative to the project or the fully-qualified path):

 ```json
 {